This page is about Government benefits that you may qualify for if you have cancer, or are a carer for someone with cancer. There is information about

 Please note - if you are terminally ill, you can get the care component of DLA straight away, without having to wait 3 months.
 Your GP or hospital doctor has to fill in a DS1500 medical report to send in with your claim.
 You will still need to apply for the mobility component.

-You can get a claim pack from your nearest DWP Office.
-Look for the Benefits Agency (or DWP) in the phone book or by ring the Benefit Enquiry Line on 0800 882 200 (textphone 0800 243 355) for a DLA claim pack.
-You can also get the pack or apply on line at www.gov.uk/dla-disability-living-allowance-benefit/how-to-claim
+You can get a claim pack from your nearest DWP Office (also called Jobcentre Plus offices).
+Look for the Benefits Agency, Jobcentre Plus, or DWP in the phone book for a DLA claim pack.
+You can also get the pack or apply on line at https://www.gov.uk/disability-living-allowance-children/how-to-claim

-The Disability and Benefits Helpline can help with existing DLA claims.
-It is part of the DWP, dealing only with disability and carers' benefits.
-Call 0845 712 3456 between 8am and 6pm, Monday to Friday.
+The Disability Living Allowance helpline can help with existing DLA claims.
+It is part of the DWP, dealing with disability and carers' benefits.
+Call 0345 712 3456 (textphone 0345 722 4433) between 8am and 6pm, Monday to Friday.

-This will replace DLA on 8th April 2013 in parts of northern England and nationally from 10th June 2013.
-From those dates, new claims will have to be for PIP, not DLA.
+This replaced DLA in 2013.
+From then, new claims are for PIP, not DLA.
 If you are already getting DLA, this won't affect you until 2015 or later except if your condition changes or your DLA is due to end and you get a renewal letter.
-Then you'll have to claim PIP from October 2013.
+Then you'll have to claim PIP.

 PIP is tax free.
 It can be paid whether you are working or not.
 There are 2 parts to it, the Daily Living part and the Mobility part.